bucomplx/lx394s21/_pages/schedule.md

 **Do not rely on a printed or saved copy**; the truth is here:
 <https://bucomplx.github.io/lx394s21/schedule/>.

-Homework is due at the end of the week it appears in.
-Generally, this will be a Saturday morning deadline (due at the end of Friday, but with a grace period until Saturday morning).
-The first real homework assignment is due at the end of Friday February 5.

 In the readings column, "Chapters:sections" refer to the NLTK book.

 <table>